TUI Travel says outperforming competitors in UK

-LONDON TUI Travel, the world's biggest tour operator, said it was outperforming competitors in Britain, helping to offset weaker trading in France, and overall trading was in line with its expectations.
+LONDON TUI Travel TT.L, the world's biggest tour operator, said it was outperforming competitors in Britain, helping to offset weaker trading in France, and overall trading was in line with its expectations.

 The group, which owns Thomson and First Choice, said summer holiday bookings had improved in all its key markets since it last updated on trading in February.